Nevada Department of Education logo

 • Section 243

-• Local funds used for IELCE services
+• Local match funds used for IELCE services

 • Section 225 Funds

-• Local funds used for Corrections Education
+• Local match funds used for Corrections Education

 • Infrastructure Costs